afruehstueck/insetGAN/README.md

 **Abstract**
 While GANs can produce photo-realistic images in ideal conditions for certain domains, the generation of full-body human images remains difficult due to the diversity of identities, hairstyles, clothing, and the variance in pose.
 Instead of modeling this complex domain with a single GAN, we propose a novel method to combine multiple pretrained GANs, where one GAN generates a global canvas (e.g., human body) and a set of specialized GANs, or insets, focus on different parts (e.g., faces, shoes) that can be seamlessly inserted onto the global canvas.
 We model the problem as jointly exploring the respective latent spaces such that the generated images can be combined, by inserting the parts from the specialized generators onto the global canvas, without introducing seams.
 We demonstrate the setup by combining a full body GAN with a dedicated high-quality face GAN to produce plausible-looking humans.
 We evaluate our results with quantitative metrics and user studies.

+## Prerequisites
+This code has been tested with `pytorch 1.10` and uses `facenet-pytorch`.
+Please install the requirements from `insetgan-env.yml`

 ## Code
+We share our InsetGAN optimization code in `run_insetgan.py`.
+There are different configurations depending on the target goal of the optimization algorithm.
+You can edit the loss weights in `config_1.py` and `config_2.py`.

+## Pre-trained Models
 Our code is using models trained using the <a href='https://github.com/NVlabs/stylegan2-ada-pytorch'>`stylegan2-ada-pytorch` implementation by Nvidia</a>.

-## Pre-trained Models
 **Full-body humans**
 We provide a pretrained model for generating full-body humans at 1024×768px resolution trained on a subset of images from the <a href='http://mmlab.ie.cuhk.edu.hk/projects/DeepFashion/FashionSynthesis.html'>DeepFashion dataset</a>.